 --ONCE A MARINE, ALWAYS A MARINE

 (3) Religious texts or references conveying support, admiration, sponsorship, or affiliation with a widely used religious message

 --EVEN THOUGH I WALK THROUGH THE VALLEY OF THE SHADOW OF DEATH, I WILL FEAR NO EVIL

 Oppositions or cancellations may assert this basis as well.
 For example, United States Soccer Federation opposed an application by Aztec Shops, Ltd. to register I BELIEVE THAT WE WILL WIN! for clothing items.
 The applicant maintained that the slogan was associated with San Diego State University as a result of substantial sales and advertising of goods displaying this slogan, but the Trademark Trial and Appeal Board found that this slogan had been used by others to convey enthusiasm and support for various sports teams and political causes and could not serve as an indicator of source.
 United States Soccer Federation, Inc. v.
 Aztec Shops, Ltd., Opposition No. 91220225 (January 28, 2017) (not precedential).

-Since an “incapable informational mark” is not capable of acquiring secondary meaning as a source indicator, it can never become a trademark and cannot even be placed on the Supplemental Register, which otherwise permits the registration of marks that are capable of developing secondary meaning.
+Since a “merely informational mark” is not capable of acquiring secondary meaning as a source indicator, it can never become a trademark and cannot even be placed on the Supplemental Register, which otherwise permits the registration of marks that are capable of developing secondary meaning.

 What to Do

 If your application is rejected on this ground, your possible responses may include (a) an argument that this characterization is inappropriate; (b) a disclaimer of the exclusive right to use the term apart from the mark as shown if the mark contains other protectable elements; or (c) deleting the term if it is a separable element, the deletion does not materially alter the mark or change its overall commercial impression, and the mark contains other protectable elements.